kudulab/dojo/README.md

 # Docker images

-A dojo docker image is responsible for providing the proper environment for running your operations.
+A dojo docker image is responsible for providing the environment for running your operations.

 You can find complete examples of [open source "dojo images" on github](https://github.com/topics/dojo-image).
 Or you can build your own image starting from minimal example [snippets below](#image-scripts).